 A new permissions model was introduced in Android Marshmallow.
 All apps designed for Marshmallow will only ask for permissions at the time when needed.

-You can modify the permissions granted to apps, or check permissions by type and see which apps have that permission granted on your Moto X, after applying the Android Marshmallow update for Moto X.
+You can modify the permissions granted to apps, or check permissions by type and see which apps have that permission granted on your Moto X, after applying the update.

 6. Do Not Disturb: old wine (downtime) in new bottles

 In Android Lollipop, Downtime was introduced to help you automatically silence the phone and manage interruptions.